 Humanitarian aid in the Sahel

-The Red Cross is helping people through poverty, hunger and climate change.
+The Red Cross is helping people in countries across the Sahel through poverty, hunger, drought and other impacts of climate change.

 Right now, communities across Africa, including the Sahel, face a severe food crisis.

-Across The Sahel, communities are facing emergency.
+Across countries in the Sahel, communities are facing an emergency.
 This includes:

-People in these countries already faced some of the most extreme crises in the world.
-But drought, the Covid-19 pandemic and soaring food prices is making the situation worse.
+Communities in these countries already faced some of the most extreme crises in the world.
+But drought and soaring food prices are making the situation worse.

-Locally, we help people facing hunger by setting up Mothers’ Clubs.
-These are groups of 20-25 women who inform other members of the community on maternal and child health, hygiene, good nutrition practices, among other issues.
+Locally, we help people who are facing hunger in Niger, Mauritania, Burkina Faso, and Chad by setting up Mothers’ Clubs.
+These are groups of 20-25 women who inform other members of the community about maternal and child health, hygiene, and good nutrition practices, among other issues.
 Mothers’ Clubs also receive seed funding to start their own income-generating activities and eventually gain financial independence.

 The British Red Cross is also supporting the setup of local, affordable surveillance systems across the region.
 These systems mean that local communities are able to inform relevant partners about worsening food crises, who can then take action.

 Each year, thousands of people are forced to leave their homes in search for a better life, looking for work and safety in neighbouring African countries.

 Along their journey, they are confronted with numerous dangers including exploitation and limited access to basic services.
 In most cases, the stress and trauma will impact mental health.